 Simple English definitions for legal terms

-Read a random definition: legal memory
+Read a random definition: Securities and Exchange Commission (SEC)

 Book equity refers to the portion of a company's value that is assigned to a specific type of stock.
 It is calculated based on the company's book value, which is the value of its assets minus its liabilities.
 Book equity is different from market equity, which is the value of a company's stock based on its current market price.